skywalker-am/Case-Study-TicTacToe/README.md

 # Case-Study-TicTacToe
-This game can be played via ouput console
+This game can be played via console